-Pilling a cat would have to be one of the most dreaded aspects of cat care.
-Cats are smart & will often be able to sniff out any ideas we may have about tricking them into taking a pill such.
-Hopefully this article will help cat owners to pill their cat with minimal stress to both themselves and their cat.
+Pilling a cat is one of the most dreaded aspects of cat care.
+Cats are smart and will often be able to sniff out any ideas we may have about tricking them into taking a pill such.
+Hopefully, this article will help cat owners to pill their cat with minimal stress to both themselves and their cat.

-- Using your left hand, place your thumb & forefinger on either side of the cat's face, on the gum line.
-Tilt the cat's head up until the jaw opens.
+Using your left hand, place your thumb and forefinger on either side of the cat’s face, on the gum line.
+Tilt the cat’s head up until the jaw opens.

-- Hold the tablet between your thumb & index finger in your right hand.
-With the middle finger, place it on the front teeth of the bottom jaw to open the mouth fully & place the pill well onto the back of the tongue.
-You will see a 'V' shaped area, this is the best place to aim for.
+Hold the tablet between your thumb and index finger in your right hand.
+With the middle finger, place it on the front teeth of the bottom jaw to open the mouth fully and place the pill well onto the back of the tongue.
+You will see a ‘V’ shaped area, this is the best place to aim for.

-- Close the mouth & blow on the cat's nose & massage the throat.
+Close the mouth and blow on the cat’s nose and massage the throat.
 This will stimulate your cat to swallow.
-If your cat licks it's nose, the pill has been swallowed.
+If your cat licks his nose, the pill has been swallowed.